-In the trilayer system, the band structure becomes more complicated, but still retains the characteristic features in the monolayer and bilayer: One of the Weyl gap opens between the bands c2 and c3 on the $\Gamma$-K line above the Fermi level, while the other two are along the $\Gamma$-M line, as shown in the band structure in the right panel of Fig.~\ref{fig:Sn_end}c.
+In the trilayer system, the band structure becomes more complicated, but still retains the characteristic features in the monolayer and bilayer: One of the Weyl gaps opens between the bands $T_2$ and $T_3$ on the $\Gamma$-K line above the Fermi level, while the other two are along the $\Gamma$-M line, as shown in the band structure in Fig.~\ref{fig:Sn_end}l.
+The Chern numbers of the bands $T_1$, $T_2$ and $T_3$ are $-3$, $6$ and $3$, respectively.
 These overall systematic changes of the electronic states appear to smoothly connect to the bulk.
-In fact, as shown in Fig.~\ref{fig:Sn_end}d, the $k_z=0$ cut of the bulk band structure shows similar distribution of the Weyl gap and the Berry curvature to the above Sn-end films.
+In fact, as shown in Fig.~\ref{fig:Sn_end}n, o, the $k_z=0$ cut of the bulk band structure shows similar distribution of the Weyl gap and the Berry curvature to the above Sn-end films.
+In particular, the large Berry curvature in the Sn-end films can be regarded as a remnant of the intersections of the nodal gap in the bulk system~\cite{QXu,Minami}.
 Thus, in the Sn-end series, where the out-of-plane ferromagnetic state persists, the electronic structure and the topological properties change systematically as the number of Co layers increases.